 CE Marking is a mark affixed by the manufacturer who declares that its product meets the essential requirements for relevant European Regulations.
-For fasteners, it is Construction Products Regulation (CPR), that become mandatory law in all EU member states including the UK and RoI from the 1st of July 2013.
-This document is the base for CE marking of fasteners.
+For fasteners, it is the Construction Products Regulation (CPR), that becomes mandatory law in all EU member states including the UK and RoI from the 1st of July 2013.
+This document is the base for the CE marking of fasteners.

 This European regulation replaced the Construction Products Directive (CPD) and affects all construction products covered by a harmonised standard or ETA (European Technical Assessment) .
-Non-preload bolting assemblies have to be supplied in accordance with EN 15048-1 and preload bolting assemblies in accordance with EN 14399-1 in order to adhere to the CE marking requirements.
-Assemblies need to be labelled in accordance with the standard and regulatory requirements and supplied with the required documentation (DOP) .
+Non-preload bolting assemblies have to be supplied per EN 15048-1 and preload bolting assemblies per EN 14399-1 to adhere to the CE marking requirements.
+Assemblies need to be labelled per the standard and regulatory requirements and supplied with the required documentation (DOP) .

 Since the United Kingdom left the European Union, after the transition period, from 1st January 2021, the UK Government has confirmed that the UKCA mark will come into force.
-This was later changed to 1st January 2023.
+This was later changed to 1st January 2023 and on 9th December 2022 till 30th June 2025.
 UKCA marking will replace CE marking for products placed in Great Britain.

-CE marking will continue to be recognised in the United Kingdom until the end of 2022 (extended from the end of 2021).
-From the beginning of 2023 only products with UKCA marking will be accepted in Great Britain.
+CE marking will continue to be recognised in the United Kingdom until 29 June 2025.
+From 30th June 2025 only products with UKCA marking will be accepted in Great Britain.

 UKCA Mark (UK Conformity Assessment) is the new marking that will be required for fasteners placed on the market in Great Britain (England, Wales and Scotland).

-UKCA mark is not recognised in the EU marked and product placed there will still require CE Marking to be sold.
+UKCA mark is not recognised in the EU market and the product placed there will still require CE Marking to be sold.

-Product placed on the Northern Ireland marked will also require CE marking according to agreement of the Northern Ireland and European Union.
+The product placed on the Northern Ireland marked will also require CE marking according to the agreement of the Northern Ireland and European Union.

-Customers have to ensure that construction products covered by a harmonised standard or a European Technical Assessment (ETA) are purchased to these standards or ETA’s and that they are properly marked.
+Customers have to ensure that construction products covered by a harmonised standard or a European Technical Assessment (ETA) are purchased to these standards or ETA and that they are properly marked.

 Preload bolt assemblies must comply with BS EN 14399.